 Most people are intimidated by setting up their own site, but it’s really something that can be done in about 20 minutes.

-The host we’re using is Bluehost.
 Now, you may or may not be aware that are a few ways you can host a blog for free, on sites like Blogger.
 But those types of hosts don’t have the features that enable you to earn money from them.
 You wouldn’t be able to run ads, place affiliate links, and it’d be almost impossible to approach companies to pay you for sponsored posts when you’re using a free blogging platform.
-I’ve stayed with Bluehost because they’re one of the most established and responsive hosts I’ve seen.
+I started with Bluehost because they’re one of the most established and responsive hosts I’ve seen.

 Ok if you’re ready, here we go!

 Just click here to go to Bluehost and you’ll see the different plans available.
-I selected the base plan (the one for $3.95) and I’m sure you can do the same
+I selected the Basic plan (the one for $3.95) and I’m sure you can do the same

 Once you click on the green “Select” button, then you’ll see the box below where you’ll select your new site’s name.
 Just type the name of your new site in the ‘new domain‘, box, click Next and hope that it’s not already taken.